This post may contain affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.*

 Instead of packing your cat’s litter box and taking up more space than you can really afford, create a makeshift litter box using an old shoe box and a plastic grocery sack to line it with.
-Of course, you’ll still want to take along some kitty litter and a scoop as well.
-Some deodorizer for the litter would also help.

 Like with dogs, you will want to bring along any medications your cat is taking as well as medications they might need in their new environment such as flea and tick medication.

 Cats don’t react well to stressful situations.
 To help calm your cat in a bug out scenario, pack along a bottle of Feliway spray.
 Feliway spray can be used to calm distressed cats and can curb unwanted behavior such as biting, scratching and urinating.

 Since cats can easily slip out of most collars, you’ll need to put your cat in a harness.
 It also doesn’t hurt to have an extra leash and ID tags.

 Pictures and Documents

 Cats are easily frightened, so during an evacuation, they are liable to slip away and make a run for it.
 In case that happens, you should have some pictures that you can show to people.